poseidon-framework/poseidon-framework.github.io/trident.md

                            also be separated by newline, not just by comma.
                            Empty lines are ignored and comments start with "#", so everything after "#" is ignored in one line.
+                           Multiple instances of -f and --forgeFile can be given.
+They will be evaluated according to their input order on the command line.
   -f,--forgeString ARG     List of packages, groups or individual samples to be
                            combined in the output package.
 Packages follow the syntax *package_title*, populations/groups are simply